serbayacar/passkeepPy/ORGANIZATION.md

     │
     ├── src
-    │   ├── modules        <- Modules used in the project are kept │
+    │   ├── modules        <- Modules used in the project are kept │   ├── configs        <- Configuration scripts are used
+    │
+    │
     ├── passkeep.py        <- Executable program source
     │